 How does the Solarpro Solar Hot Water install process work?

+We still offer traditional solar hot water systems if required.
+This is how the process works.
 Once we have discussed your needs e.g. family size and hot water consumption pattern etc, we will recommend the best technology for you.
 After that we work on the technical and aesthetic aspects of the system.

-1st we determine the best location for the panels and the tank.
+We determine the best location for the panels and the tank.
 Once ready to install the pipework we only use the high UV rated pipe lagging to reduce heat loss.
 This particular piping is rarely used by other hot water installers due to its cost, but we don’t cut corners here.

 Cheap or unprotected lagging will deteriorate after a year or so, especially on the coast with the high reflective UV.
 With the lagging peeling off, heat loss will cause the pump to over work reducing the life of it.
 Therefore, using the better quality longer lasting parts will create long term savings.
-Go Solar Hot Water – Go Solarpro.

 How does a solar hot water system work?